rickmak/dockup/README.md

 You have a container running with one or more volumes:

 ```
-$ docker run -d --name mysql tutum/mysql
+$ docker run -d --name mysql rickmak/mysql
 ```

-From executing a `$ docker inspect mysql` we see that this container has two volumes:
+From executing a `$ docker inspect wordpress` we see that this container has two volumes:

 ```
 "Volumes": {
-            "/etc/mysql": {},
-            "/var/lib/mysql": {}
+  "/var/www/html": {}
 }
 ```

 ## Backup